 It will also remain part of the main house and cannot be sold separately and if you are looking to build something to rent out (as a second income) you will need to apply for Planning Permission for Holiday Lets not an annexe.

-Our success rate in obtaining successful planning permission is currently in excess of 90%.
+Our success rate in obtaining successful planning permission or a Certificate of Lawfulness is currently in excess of 90%.

 Whether you are building a one or two bedroom granny annexe in your garden you are going to need water, sewerage and electricity.